 Our secondary palette represents our four grant designations — land, sea, sun and space — as well as the dynamic and vibrant environments found throughout our state.

-These colors should be used occasionally and sparingly.
 Under no circumstances should any of them become the predominant color for a school, department, institute or center.

 Never use Pine Stand and Luminance together in large fields or in close proximity in any instance.

 No values other than those listed on this page may be used.
 Tints and shades of these colors are not permitted.
 The only exceptions to this rule are Paddletail Black and Bucktooth White for readability over photos.